Summer Visitations Concerns

 - Be prepared to file litigation if necessary, but do not expect it op happen quickly.
 If one party is not complying with the order/rules, you have to decide what the appropriate response is.
 It may be contacting the party directly, as the issue may have been an inadvertent mistake.
 Perhaps it includes having your attorney contact them to remedy the issue.
 The last option should be to file an action to compel the other party to comply.
 The reason for this is cost, but most importantly an issue of timing.
 If one party files a motion in early summer, it is likely there will not a be a full hearing in front of a magistrate until the summer is practically over, meaning that the issue may be functionally moot, or no longer an issue.
 Of course, sometimes the filing of an action is strategic and sometimes it needs to be done to send a message, however, from a purely pragmatist approach, the easiest way to address non-compliance during the summer is to work on this issue without the intervention of the court.

 Regardless of what your situation is, I would strongly suggest a review of your custody/visitation order sooner rather than later.
 We offer a visitation and custody review of your situation in our office at this time of year.
 The review entails, reading and going through every single line of your order, reviewing your procedural history, and giving specific recommendations as we enter this turbulent time of the year.
-If you would like us to review your situation, and have one of our attorneys review your situation, please feel free and contact our main phone number, at (614) 702-2222.
+If you would like us to review your situation, and have one of a Cleveland Ohio Custody Lawyer review your situation, please feel free and contact our main phone number, at (614) 702-2222.